The Local Area

-Travelling to and around and into Bali is easy, with many international airlines having offering direct flights.
-And, once you’re on Balinese soil, there is little to worry about.
-After all, the local word for ‘tourist’ is tamu, which translates, literally, as ‘guest’ so on arrival you can expect to feel in good hands.
-You will also find the Balinese to be among the friendliest and most hospitable people you will ever meet.
-Guests staying at The Club at The Legian and The Legian Bali will be delighted to know it is just half an hour by car from the Ngurah Rai International Airport and enjoys an unrivalled beachfront setting, while ensconced within the chic eating and shopping enclave of Legian and Seminyak.
+Travelling to and around Bali is easy, with many international airlines offering direct flights.
+The local word for ‘tourist’ is tamu, which translates, literally, as ‘guest’ so on arrival you can expect to feel in good hands.
+You will find the Balinese to be among the friendliest and most hospitable people you will ever meet.
+Guests staying at The Chedi Sakala Bali will be delighted to know it is around half an hour by car from Bali’s Ngurah Rai International Airport and enjoys an unrivalled tropical beachfront setting, nearly untouched by time.

-Ngurah Rai International Airport (DPS) is located in Kuta about 10 kilometres from the hotel or approximately 25-35 minutes by car
+Ngurah Rai International Airport in Kuta (16 kilometres from the hotel, approximately 25-35 minutes by car)

 Indonesia Rupiah (IDR)